 In 2008 Sharman was honoured to be appointed as a Deputy Lieutenant of Greater Manchester and was hugely privileged to serve as High Sheriff of the County 2015 – 2016.

-She is Chairman of the Barnes Cotton Districts Charitable Trust which assists with people suffering from permanent illnesses & disabilities.
-She is also Chairman of Relief in Need, Children’s Relief in Need & Manchester District Nursing Institution Fund, three Charitable Trusts which provide relief to individuals, families, children and the sick who are living in poverty.
+Sharman is Chair of the Barnes Cotton Districts Charitable Trust which assists with people suffering from permanent illnesses & disabilities.
+She is also Chair of Relief in Need, Children’s Relief in Need & Manchester District Nursing Institution Fund, three Charitable Trusts which provide relief to individuals, families, children and the sick who are living in poverty.
 Sharman is a Trustee of the Greater Manchester High Sheriffs Police Trust Fund and of the Manchester Guardian Society Charitable Fund.
 She also sits as a Trustee of the JT Barnes Trust which gives support to isolated older citizens and as a Trustee of the 2nd Battalion Manchester Regiment Charitable Fund.

 She is a Soroptimist and a keen supporter of Guide Bridge Amateur Theatre and of the Mikron Theatre Group.